josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 ### Customer needs

-1. Want to modernize their analytics platform, without sacrificing the ability to query their data using SQL
+1. Want to modernize their analytics platform, without sacrificing the ability to query their data using SQL.

-1. Need an approach that can store all of their data, including the unmodified source data and the cleansed data from which they query for production purposes
+2. Need an approach that can store all of their data, including the unmodified source data and the cleansed data from which they query for production purposes.

-1. Want to understand how they will load their large quantity of historical data into Azure
+3. Want to understand how they will load their large quantity of historical data into Azure.

-1. Need to be able to query the weather forecast and use it as input to their flight delay predictions
+4. Need to be able to query the weather forecast and use it as input to their flight delay predictions.

-1. Desire a proof of concept (PoC) machine learning model that takes as input their historical data on flight delays and weather conditions in order to identify whether a flight is likely to be delayed or not
+5. Desire a proof of concept (PoC) machine learning model that takes as input their historical data on flight delays and weather conditions in order to identify whether a flight is likely to be delayed or not.

-1. Need web-based visualizations of the flight delay predictions
+6. Need web-based visualizations of the flight delay predictions.

 ### Customer objections